Surge Protection to BS EN/IEC 62305 Unit 8: BS 7671 regulations on surge protection (1)

 Robin has over twenty years experience of the field surge protection, originally trained by DEHN and SOHNE prior to the establishment of the DEHN UK Office.
 He is currently serving in BS7671 JPEL64 subcommittee D on Surge Protection and Foundation Earthing.
 He has presented many CPD seminars on Surge Protection and Lightning protection to IET and CIBSE members.

-• Understand how to use BS 7671 to evaluate the Calculated Risk Level (CRL) for any electrical installation in the UK.
+• Understand how to use BS 7671 to evaluate the Calculated Risk Level (CRL) for electrical installations in domestic dwellings in the UK.

 • Understand why the lightning flash density is an important factor in CRL evaluation.